-A farmhouse apron sink is a beautiful and classic alternative to the in-counter sinks that are masked by false cabinet or drawer doors.
+A farmhouse apron sink is a beautiful and classic alternative to the in-counter sinks masked by false cabinet or drawer doors.
 This masking has been de rigueur since the ‘70s, but it’s becoming less and less popular.
 Instead of these fake doors, people are choosing one of two options.

 They’re either using vessel sinks that sit on top of the counter and don’t take away as much storage space, or they’re using farmhouse apron sinks.
-Otherwise called farmhouse sinks or apron sinks, the fronts of these in-counter sinks are exposed and actually usually jut out past the front of the cabinets beneath them.
+Otherwise called farmhouse sinks or apron sinks, the fronts of these in-counter sinks are exposed and usually jut out past the front of the cabinets beneath them.

 Taking the First Measurements

 You don’t have to have a ton of counter space to install a farmhouse apron sink, as they are made in various sizes.
 If you’re not doing a massive remodeling job, including a new counter, drawers, and cabinets, you’re going to have to make sure that the sink will fit not only into the counter but also that it will be shallow enough to allow space for the cabinet doors under it to open and close freely.